moosthuizen42/NVP_Electronic_Controller/README.md

-### <i>Last updated 11/04/2020</i>
+### Last updated 11/04/2020
 # NVS Electronic Controller

 A configurable, ready-to-manufacture controller hardware design for use in low-cost CPAP ventilators.
 It incorporates an operator interface, pressure-sensing mechanism, and control of arbitrary actuators.
+It is powered by a standard 5V USB power bank or cell-phone charger.

 This design is intended to accelerate development efforts towards the National Ventilator Project (NVP).
 Use directly as a ventilator controller or monitor, use with modification, or use as a reference design.